 Extreme weather is also a concern to water security as well as food security because it damages infrastructure such as roads and bridges which may not be able to handle heavy rainwater flows during flooding events.

-Climate change is a health issue that affects everyone, but it’s especially important for those who live in areas that are vulnerable to its effects.
+Climate change is a health issue that affects everyone, but it’s especially important for those who live in areas vulnerable to its effects.

 Climate change will affect the environment in many ways, including: